 - Usually, calling Member Services is the first step.
 If there is anything else you need to do, Member Services will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - You can mail your complaint to us at: Brand New Day Grievance Department, 5455 Garden Grove Blvd., Suite 500, Westminster, CA 92683.
-Or fax it to us at 1-657-400-1217.
-You must send us your grievance within 60 calendar days after the problem you want to complain about.
-Please include names, dates, and a complete description of your problem in your letter or fax.
-We will respond to your complaint within 24 hours if you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal." - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.
+If you put your complaint in writing, we will respond to your complaint in writing. - The complaint must be submitted within 60 days of the event or incident.
+Please include names, dates, and a complete description of your problem in your letter.
+We must address your complaint as quickly as your case requires based on your health status, but no later than 30 days after receiving your complaint.
+We may extend the time frame by up to 14 days if you ask for the extension, or if we justify a need for additional information and the delay is in your best interest.
+If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will consider this as a "fast complaint" and give you an answer within 24 hours. - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.